-The Postgraduate Diploma (PGDipHighE) is a 120-point course normally building on the Postgraduate Certificate (60 points plus the first two papers of the Diploma).
+The Postgraduate Diploma in Higher Education (PGDipHighE) is a 120-point course normally building on the Postgraduate Certificate (60 points plus the first two papers of the Diploma).
 It is designed as two linked papers (HEDU 503 and HEDU 510) in practitioner research, in which participants are expected to inquire into an area of their own practice.
 The process of inquiry is supported by a comprehensive research methods programme, and the final assessment is through a dissertation.

 Both the Postgraduate Diploma and the Postgraduate Certificate are eligible for endorsement in clinical teaching if the academic is engaged in clinical teaching at tertiary level, and the focus of inquiry is on the specialist area of clinical teaching.
 Both the Certificate and the Diploma are offered on the Dunedin campus, as well as by distance.
 All papers in the Certificate and Diploma are pass/fail, although grade indications can be provided on request for external purposes, such as scholarship applications.

 HEDU 501 – Critical Reflection on Higher Education

 The goal of Critical Reflection on Higher Education is for participants to develop a critical understanding of teaching and learning in higher education.
 This critical understanding will be informed by key theories and ideas in higher education and enriched by participants' reflection on their practice within their teaching contexts.

 Find out more about HEDU 501 on the main Otago University website.